Codecademy/docs/content/cpp/concepts/maps/terms/upper-bound/upper-bound.md

   mp.insert({15, 50});
   mp.insert({14, 40});

-  // Upper bound when key is present auto it = mp.upper_bound(11);
+  // Upper bound when the key is present auto it = mp.upper_bound(11);
   std::cout << "The upper bound of key 11 is " << it->first << " " << it->second << std::endl;

-  // Upper bound when key is absent it = mp.upper_bound(13);
+  // Upper bound when the key is absent it = mp.upper_bound(13);
   std::cout << "The upper bound of key 13 is " << it->first << " " << it->second << std::endl;